Ducket191/MachineLearningServer/README.md

-Receiving data and analyzing with the Random Forest algorithm (Detail about the data on another repo: "SmartGarden_DigitalTwins"
+Receiving data and analyzing with the Random Forest algorithm, and sending predictions to another backend server (Details about the other server on another repo: "SmartGarden_DigitalTwins")